 Improvements in Communication Technology make it viable:

 Improvements in Communication Technology mean distance is no longer an issue and quality can be managed and maintained.
 Companies can easily provide detailed information of the required task as well as monitor the progress of their assigned tasks to the outsourced service provider through emails, voice and video conferencing and other online facilities that are cheap yet crucial for strong communication between the company and the offshore resource.
 In this way, companies can ensure that the job gets done the right way without spending a fortune on communicating with the offshore service provider.

 Ensures Reduction In Infrastructure Investments:

-Another benefit from opting for external assistance is that the company’s in-house staff are relieved from the pressure of multi-tasking or focussing their attention on insignificant functions.
+Another benefit from opting for external assistance is that the company’s in-house staff are relieved from the pressure of multi-tasking or focusing their attention on insignificant functions.
 The core team can then dedicate their time and energy towards accomplishing mission-critical activities.
-For instance, getting tasks like billing, transcription, claims processing and other less important jobs outsourced, can help health care practices focus on crucial matters like taking care of patients.
+For instance, getting tasks like billing, transcription, claims processing, cleaning and other less important jobs outsourced, can help health care practices focus on crucial matters like taking care of patients.

 Results That Can Be Measured: